5The application process

 For this step, you will need a debit/credit card.

 Once you’re done uploading all the required documents, you can submit your application.
-The next page will be a summary of the fees to pay, CAD346 for a WHP.
+The next page will be a summary of the fees to pay.
 You will have to enter your payment information online.
 After you pay, your application will be automatically transmitted.

 Step 7 – Wait for your application to be processed

-Official application processing times for WHP is 8 weeks, during which immigration officers will: review your application to make sure it’s complete, decide if you are allowed to come to or stay in Canada, and decide if you are eligible to apply for the WHP.
+Official application processing times for IEC permit approval is eight weeks, during which immigration officers will review your application to make sure it’s complete, decide if you are allowed to come to or stay in Canada, and decide if you are eligible for the Working Holiday permit.

-• If you meet all the requirements (eligibility to a WHP, complete application, no security or health issues), you will receive a Port of Entry (POE) Letter of Introduction.
-With your Port of Entry (POE) Letter of Introduction in hand, you can start planning your trip to Canada.
-You have to land (i.e. go through immigration at a Canadian land border or airport) before the date in the “Permit validity” box on your Port of Entry (POE) Letter of Introduction.
+• If you meet all the requirements (eligibility, complete application, no security or health issues), you will receive a Port of Entry (POE) Letter of Introduction.
+With your POE Letter of Introduction in hand, you can start planning your trip to Canada.
+You have to activate your permit by going through immigration (at a Canadian land border or airport) before the date in the “Permit validity” box on your POE Letter of Introduction.
 Your Letter of Introduction will normally be valid for 12 months.

-• If your application is denied—which is fairly rare at this stage—you will receive a letter explaining why you can’t be issued a WHP.
+• If your application is denied—which is fairly rare if you have followed all the steps properly—you will receive a letter explaining why you can’t be issued the Working Holiday permit.

 The border officer will staple the work permit document to a page in your passport.
-Normally, if you provide all the documents required, it will be valid for 12 or 24 months from the date it was issued.
+Normally, if you provide all the documents required, it will be valid for 12 or 24 months from the date it was issued (depending on citizenship).
 You can now work anywhere in Canada until it expires!

-Remember: you have 12 months to enter Canada with your WHP.
-Past the deadline, the WHP is void.
-Your fees can’t be refunded and you can’t apply for another WHP or a Young Professionals permit!
+Remember: you have 12 months to enter Canada with your POE Letter of Introduction.
+Past the deadline, the permit is void.
+Your fees can’t be refunded and you will have to start the process from scratch.

 Step 9 – Apply for a SIN to work legally in Canada

-Your last step to be able to work legally in Canada is to apply for a Social Insurance Number (“SIN”).
-It’s fast and easy—just go to the nearest Service Canada office with the required documents.
-You’ll be issued a number right away and will receive the plastic card by mail a few weeks later.
-You’ll keep the same number for the entire duration of your stay, for as long as you’re a WHP holder.
+Your last step to be able to work legally in Canada is to apply for a Social Insurance Number (SIN).
+It’s a quick and easy process—just go to the nearest Service Canada office with the required documents.
+You’ll be issued a number right away.
+You’ll keep the same number for the entire duration of your stay, for as long as your permit is valid for.

 Your SIN identifies you and is used for tax reporting purposes.
-Your employer will ask for it.
+Your employer will ask for it within three days of starting work.

 Previous chapter Next chapter